Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 What do we have here?
 The full dataset consists of 178 million quotations, along with a list of possible speakers ranked by probability, the name of the most likely speaker, and their [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) QID (when available), as well as when and where the quotation was published.
 The latter is particularly important because this information was extracted from 162 million English news articles published between 2008 and 2020, so one might want to keep a record of it.

 162 million, 178 million—but who did all that?
-Well, it’s thanks to the helpful library assistant, Quobert, and it does it all for free.
-Here's a helpful image (taken from [this publication](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf)[^1]) that explains in full detail how the dataset was collected and might help you better understand Quobert's workflow.
+Well, it’s thanks to the helpful library assistant, Quobert, and it does it all for free!
+Here's a helpful image[^1] that explains in full detail how the dataset was collected and might help you better understand Quobert's workflow.

 <figure>
     <p align="center">